dccsillag/dccsillag.github.io/coursework/3dGraphicsSystems/Assignment1/index.md

+---
+title: dccsillag's homepage
+---

-# Various Modelling Techniques Implemented in Blender
+Various Modelling Techniques Implemented in Blender
+===

 This is my solution to the first assignment of the course ["Sistemas Gráficos 3D"](http://lvelho.impa.br/i3d19/).
 The code can be found in
 [dccsillag/blender-modelling-techniques](https://github.com/dccsillag/blender-modelling-techniques).